sachinak/MyScheduleBot/README.md

 Check out the [online documentation](https://lyonva.github.io/ScheduleBot/) if you want to contribute or find out about the inner workings of ScheduleBot.

 ## Future features

+These are example features that could be added to ScheduleBot in the future.

 ### Delete event
 Delete the event you don't want anymore: